lumi-a/masters-thesis/thesis.typ

   )
     + v(0.5em)
     + `[0.0, 0.0, 0.0, 0.0, 0.13941968656458636, 0.1415175313246237, 0.18488603733618258, 0.20818251654978343, 0.6014145332633378, 0.7129758245684663]`,
-  gap: 1em,
   kind: image,
-  caption: [The (sorted) best instance found in the trials of @local-search-plot.
+  caption: [The sorted best instance found in the trials of @local-search-plot.
 Recall that mutations' items below $0.0$ were clamped upwards, hence the four leading zero-elements.], ) <local-search-instance>